OGRECave/ogre/Docs/src/tutorials/basictutorials/basictutorial1.md

 @snippet Samples/Tutorials/BasicTutorial1.cpp newlight

+Starting from Ogre 1.10 camera and lights require to create separate scene node for them so that they need to be attached to them.

-Once the Light is created, we set its position.
+Once the Light is created and attached to its SceneNode, we set its position.
 The three parameters are the x, y, and z coordinates of the location we want to place the Light.

 @snippet Samples/Tutorials/BasicTutorial1.cpp lightpos

 Next step is to create a camera.
-Starting from Ogre 1.10 it is required to create separate scene node for camera.
-Following code covers it.

 @snippet Samples/Tutorials/BasicTutorial1.cpp camera